All Episodes

 They can't.

-If we even communicate with them, if we can say polar bear, global warming and your habitat's about to be destroyed, it wouldn't know any it would just it'd move wherever it had to move.
+If we even communicate with them, if we can say, polar bear, global warming and your habitat's about to be destroyed, it wouldn't know anything.

 It couldn't stop the problem whatsoever.

-Yet it has the intelligence to thank a couple of idiots who have wandered up there in the summertime for stopping global warming.
+Yet, it has the intelligence to thank a couple of idiots who have wandered up there in the summertime for stopping global warming.

-Uh don't uh haven't seen any pictures.
+Don't haven't seen any pictures.

-There were no pictures accompanying the uh the uh the story.
+There were no pictures accompanying the story.

-Um, put them in the Bronx Zoo.
+You know, put them in the Bronx Zoo.

-I w I went I went to the Central Park Zoo once.
+I went to the Central Park Zoo once.

 And I went there in the summertime.